Best gaming PC under £1,000 (2026)

 - 1TB NVMe SSD

-The sensible sub-£1,000 build for 2026.
-Hits 1080p high settings at 60fps in most modern AAA games.
+A Ryzen 5 7600 with an RTX 4060 and 16GB DDR5 hits 1080p high settings at 60fps in most 2026 AAA games.
 The 4060 is the limiting factor in titles like Cyberpunk with ray tracing — drop RT off and turn DLSS to Quality.

 - 1080p high settings, 60fps in most modern AAA games